-Desired situation: every event organiser from the UT and external party's organising an event at UT must apply for the Green Certificate and receive at least level bronze by 2025.
+Desired situation: every event organiser from the UT and external party's organising an event at UT must apply for the Green Certificate and strive to receive at least level bronze by 2025.

-The Green Hub created an Events Guide13 which consists of five topics: Communication, Water, Waste, Food & Drinks, and Materials.
+The Green Hub created an Events Guide which consists of five topics: Communications, Food & Beverages, Transportation, Energy, Materials, Waste and Innovation.
 It collects the best practices in organizing events, allowing the decrease of their environmental footprint and at the same time sacrificing as little fun as possible.

-Additionally, they created the Green Certificate14, which helps to analyse how sustainable your event is with the use of a special questionnaire.
+Additionally, they created the Green Certificate , which helps to analyse how sustainable your event is with the use of a special questionnaire.
 The focused topics are Communication, Catering, Energy & Transit Footprint, and Materials & Waste.
-The questionnaire can be also used in the earlier stage of the event design to get some inspiration and tips what to start with.
+The questionnaire has to be used at the earlier stage of the event design to get some inspiration and tips what to start with.
 Event organisers can receive a Bronze, Silver or Gold sustainable recognition based on the answers filled out in the questionnaire, after verification of a Green Hub officer.
 When receiving a bronze, silver or gold level, a Green Certificate will be signed by a member of the executive board and a Sustainability and Environmental policy advisor.
 In 2023, five Green Certificates have been received, four times a Silver certificate and one Gold certificate.
 The website of the Green Hub also shows informative videos about the Green Certificate.